-Probation is a court order to do (or not do) certain things for a period of time.
+Probation is a type of sentence and an alternative to jail.
+It is court order to do (or not do) certain things for a period of time.
 It is usually called a probation order.

 An offender who gets a conditional discharge or a suspended sentence will always have a probation order that they must follow.
 A probation order can also be combined with a fine, a conditional sentence, intermittent imprisonment, or imprisonment.
 The maximum length of a probation order is three years.
 In many cases they are one or two years long.

 Every probation order will have the following conditions:

 - keep the peace and be of good behaviour;

 - appear in court when ordered by the court;

 - tell the court or probation officer about any change of name, address or job.